cbrackenbush/SignOff/README.md

-Project made for a hackathon at Davidson College
+Project made with a team for a hackathon at Davidson College.

-The website is used to translate text to ASL. https://signoff.courses/
+The website is used to translate text to ASL and can be accessed [here](https://signoff.courses/).